mdn/content/files/en-us/web/javascript/reference/global_objects/function/bind/index.md

 ### Creating a bound function

-The most basic use of `bind()` is to make a function that, no matter how it is called, is called with a particular `this` value.
+The most common use of `bind()` is to make a function that, no matter how it is called, is called with a particular `this` value.

 A common mistake for new JavaScript programmers is to extract a method from an object, then to later call that function and expect it to use the original object as its `this` (e.g., by using the method in callback-based code).